Leiden, Netherlands | Semester at Leiden University

 Leiden University was founded in 1575 and is one of Europe’s leading international research universities, with a world-renowned reputation in comparative and international law subjects.
 In the first decades of its existence, the university was host to many international students, from Europe and beyond.
 Since those early days, it has developed into a truly international university, annually hosting more than 3000 international and exchange students each year in its Bachelor and Master programmes, almost 1000 international PhD students and more than 800 international academic staff.
 The school’s close proximity to The Hague and War Crimes Tribunal allows students to observe proceedings at some of the world’s most venerable international legal institutions.
 Leiden also serves as a center for international studies and is one of the most attractive destinations for European ERASMUS students.
 The city of Leiden’s rich historical tradition and active international student population also make it an ideal setting to study international topics.
 The University has over 6,700 staff members and 29,520 students.
 The motto of the University is 'Praesidium Libertatis' – Bastion of Freedom.
 Read more about the university on their website.

 1L, 2L and 3L students are eligible to apply.
-Students must have at least a 3.2 GPA and be in good standing at the Moritz College of Law.
+Students must be in good standing at the Moritz College of Law.
 Those students with an interest in international and comparative law will receive preference, but all students are encouraged to apply.
 Courses are taught in English.

 Program Costs (see details below):

 Program Fee: Regular Semester tuition paid to Moritz College of Law